 Switch to ABAP Perspective

-After completing the installation process on Eclipse, you might come across a Welcome page.
-Close this Welcome page.
+After completing the installation process on Eclipse, restart Eclipse.
+If you see a welcome Page, do close the page.

 From the menu, click Window -> Perspective -> Open Perspective -> Other.
 In the window, select ABAP and click Ok.
 You have now switched to ABAP perspective.